Paris Goes Under Curfew As Europe Ramps Up Virus Restrictions

 New infections in Germany continued to rise Wednesday, pushing past 5,000 cases in 24 hours -- a level not seen since a lockdown imposed on Europe's biggest economy in the spring.

-"We're in a situation where I think we can still flatten the exponential growth," Lothar Wieler, head of Germany's disease control agency said.
+"We're in a situation where I think we can still flatten the exponential growth," said Lothar Wieler, head of Germany's disease control agency.
 "But for that we all need to make an effort."

 In Spain, bars and restaurants will close across the northeastern region of Catalonia for the next 15 days as the country tackles one of the highest rates of infection in the European Union, with nearly 900,000 cases and more than 33,000 deaths.